 These calorie counting tools are a fantastic way to see almost exactly what you are putting into your body on a daily basis.
 But, at first, counting your calories, carbs, fats, and proteins can be a huge hassle, especially when you’re transitioning into a ketogenic diet.

-This is why I put together this article to make it easier for you to track your carbs and calories on the keto diet.
-By following the suggestions below, you will be able to reap the many benefits to knowing exactly what is going in your body and how much of each macronutrient you need to eat to reach your goals.
+This is why I put together this article to help you learn how to track carbs on keto the easy way!
+By following the suggestions below, you will be able to reap the many benefits to knowing what is going in your body and how much of each macronutrient you need to eat to reach your goals.
 Now, you want the secret sauce, don’t you?

 If you ask the Keto Community “how do you track your carbs on keto?”
-You’ll be flooded with a chorus of MFPs (MyFitnessPal) and Cronometers.
-Although there are other apps that are useful for carb and calorie tracking, the most popular tend to be these two.
+You’ll be flooded with a chorus of MFP (MyFitnessPal), Cronometer, and Carb Manager.
+Although there are other apps that are useful for carb and calorie tracking, the most popular tend to be these three.

 Pros and Cons of MyFitnessPal